ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 How can I assistant you today.<|im_end|>
 ```

-Note, the default chat-template of Hugging Face's version may vary.

-If you are unsure of which format of the dataset you should use, it is recommended to use
+If you are unsure of the format to use, the `chat` or `completions`
-either conversations or prompt completion pair format.
-If you have specific requirements for
-the format of the dataset, you can use the Text format to assemble any content yourself.
+are good to start with.
+For specific requirements on the format of the dataset,
+use the `text` format to assemble the content yourself.

 ## Memory Issues